ansible/ansible/docs/docsite/rst/playbooks_conditionals.rst

 Often the result of a play may depend on the value of a variable, fact (something learned about the remote system), or previous task result.
 In some cases, the values of variables may depend on other variables.
-Further, additional groups can be created to manage hosts based on whether the hosts match other criteria.
+Additional groups can be created to manage hosts based on whether the hosts match other criteria.
 This topic covers how conditionals are used in playbooks.

 .. note:: There are many options to control execution flow in Ansible.
 More examples of supported conditionals can be located here: http://jinja.pocoo.org/docs/dev/templates/#comparisons.